 City Centre to Old Aberdeen Campus

 The number 20, from Littlejohn Street, next to Marischal College, links the city centre with the main Old Aberdeen campus, and the Hillhead Halls of Residence.
 The number 19, from Broad Street, opposite Marischal College, passes to the west of the University along Bedford Road.
 From Union Street, the city's main thoroughfare, the numbers 1 and 2 travel east along King Street and pass the University.
 Alight just after the King's playing fields on your left.
 First Aberdeen buses require exact fare, so have 10p and 5p coins ready.
-Additional payment options can be found on the First Aberdeen Tickets web page and night service information can be found here.
+Additional payment options can be found on the First Aberdeen Tickets web page.

 Nearest Stops to Old Aberdeen Campus